 9.1 Introduction

 This section describes means of displaying surface current vectors to support navigation, route planning and route monitoring.
 Two types of data are discussed in depth.
+They are:

-The first is point data, which would apply to historical data, astronomical predictions, and real-time data, and the second is regularly gridded data, which would apply to analyses, coastal radar observations, and model-based hindcasts and forecasts.
-For gridded or point set data, the current vector portrayal characteristics used for single-point data can be adapted to displaying data at multiple points.
+point data, which would apply to historical data, astronomical predictions, and real-time data at a small number of locations, and

+sets of multiple points, which would apply to analyses, coastal radar observations, and model-based hindcasts and forecasts.
+For multiple point data, the current vector portrayal characteristics used for single-point data can be adapted to displaying data at individual points.

 For example, a point portrayal may be provided to display currents at significant locations such as turning points or where real-time observations are available.
-A gridded portrayal may be provided for voyage planning where a mariner’s selection of routes may be influenced by an overview of the currents.
-Note that not all portrayal categories (point and gridded) may be available for all types of currents data (historical observations, real-time observations, astronomical predictions, and forecast total currents).
+A multiple-point portrayal may be provided for voyage planning where a mariner’s selection of routes may be influenced by an overview of the currents.
+Note that not each portrayal category (single point and multiple point) may be available for all types of currents data (historical observations, real-time observations, astronomical predictions, and forecast total currents).

 All recommended sizes are given assuming a minimum size ECDIS display of 270 by 270 mm or 1020 by 1020 pixels.